lespicker/jekyll-bootstrap/pharaoh/reader-guide.md

 ---
 layout: page
-title: The First Pharaoh - FAQ
+title: The First Pharaoh Reader Guide
 comments: false
 ---
 # The First Pharaoh

-## Readers' Discussion Guide
+### Readers' Discussion Guide

 1. The First Pharaoh is set in approximately 3,150 BC.
 By then Egypt was already an advanced civilization.
 What aspects of early ancient Egypt culture surprised you?